The Eastern Subwatersheds Stormwater Management Retrofit Study is one of 17 projects in the City's Ottawa River Action Plan (ORAP).

 What are the Eastern Subwatersheds?

-The Eastern Subwatersheds cover an area of about 150 square kilometers in the east end of the City of Ottawa.
+The Eastern Subwatersheds cover an area of about 150 square kilometres in the east end of the City of Ottawa.
 A subwatershed is defined as all of the lands that drain to a particular creek.
 In this case, the Eastern Subwatersheds are made up of all of the lands that drain to Taylor Creek, Bilberry Creek, Voyageur Creek and Green's Creek and an area that drains directly to the Ottawa River known as the Queenswood catchments.
 This area is roughly bounded by Trim Road to the east, the Greenbelt to the south, Conroy Road to the west and the Ottawa River to the north.

 Study Area: Eastern Subwatersheds